link to ringley website

 Why Leaseholders Should Consider the Right to Manage Option

 Typically, a freeholder’s chosen property management company oversees the communal areas of the building.
-However, disputes often arise due to excessive servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges, mismanagement, or poor communication.
+However, disputes often arise due to excessive servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges, mismanagement, or poor communication.
 Leaseholders can explore the Right to Manage option to address these concerns.
 Setting up an RTM company enables cost savings and allows leaseholders to gain financial control over building management.

 RTM empowers leaseholders to make collective decisions that prioritize the interests of all members.
 Managing the building independently ensures a dedicated service rather than relying on an overburdened property manager responsible for multiple buildings.
 Additionally, leaseholders can appoint contractors of their choice, ensuring that maintenance and service agreements align with their needs and budget.